SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 - gain coding confidence
 - have fun

-Please review the agenda below and note the **pre-workshop activities required** of all participants.
+Please review the agenda below and note the **pre-arrival installation instructions**.

 <!-- The next block displays instructors' names if they are available. -->